 There’s no doubt that emotional titles get clicked on.

-I could have used a boring title like: “How to Do an SEO Audit in 17 Steps”.
+I could have used a boring title like: “17 Helpful Ways to Promote Your Blog”.

 Get Rich Snippets and Sitelinks